ISUgenomics/2021_workshop_transcriptomics/Notebook_McElroy/02_abundance.md

 sbatch salmon_maize.sbatch
 ```

 How similar are the Kallisto and Salmon abundance estimates?
-I generated one file with all of the counts and tpm values organized by SRA file, analysis program, and transcritp.
+I generated one file with all of the counts and tpm values organized by SRA file, analysis program, and transcript.

 ```sh
 # make file with headers for columns